gnembon/fabric-carpet/docs/scarpet/api/Inventories.md

 ### `item_tags(item, tag?)`

-Returns list of tags the item belongs to, or, if tag is provided, `true` if an item maches the tag, `false` if it doesn't and `null` if that's not a valid tag
+Returns list of tags the item belongs to, or, if tag is provided, `true` if an item matches the tag, `false` if it doesn't and `null` if that's not a valid tag

 Throws `unknown_item` if item doesn't exist.